 Consider How the Law Office of Cohen & Jaffe, LLP Can Help You

 After being injured in a premises liability incident on another party’s property, you may have many questions and concerns regarding your civil case.
 You may also be concerned with obtaining proper compensation for your losses.
-State laws strictly control when it is appropriate to bring a case to court following a personal injury incident.
+State laws strictly control when it is appropriate to bring a case to court following a personal injury lawyer in Long Island incident.
 Knowing what the statute of limitations is for a premises liability claim in New York is key to a successful case.

 To recap, you usually have three years to file a premises liability lawsuit in court.
 However, this time limit shortens to two years if the incident resulted in a death, and to 90 days if the negligent party is a government entity.